simon-ritchie/apysc/docs_src/source/svg_text_span.md

 The constructor also accepts each font's and style's argument, such as the `font_size`, `font_family`, `fill_color`, and `bold`.

-If you skip the style settings' arguments, these settings become the parent SVGText's styles.
+If you skip the style settings' arguments, these settings become the parent SvgText's styles.

-You can use `SVGTextSpan` instances to create an `SVGText` instance with the `create_with_svg_text_spans` class method.
+You can use `SVGTextSpan` instances to create an `SvgText` instance with the `create_with_svg_text_spans` class method.

 ```py
 # runnable